whisthq/whist/mandelboxes/browsers/chrome/teleport-extension/README.md

 # Whist Teleport Extension

 This project contains the server-side Whist Chromium extension, known as Whist Teleport.
-It is a browser extension that we install on all server-side browsers (Chrome, Brave) we run, to allow Whist to correlate the state of the server-side browser with the state of the client-side browser (for instance, for file upload and tab switching).
+It is a browser extension that we install on all server-side browsers (Chrome, Brave) we run, to allow Whist to correlate the state of the server-side browser with the state of the client-side browser (for instance, for file upload and tab switching, but also for some minor QoL improvements to the server-side Chromium experience, like a welcome page).

 ## Development